TheAlternativeZurich/events/README.md

 ## About

-Events makes registration and attendance tracking at events easy & efficient.
+Makes registration and participation tracking at events easy & efficient.

-TODO:
-register form styling